-Dr. Rachel Woolf serves as Assistant Professor of Instruction at the University of Texas at San Antonio, where she teaches applied flute and directs the UTSA Flute Ensemble.
+Dr. Rachel Woolf serves as Assistant Professor of Instruction at the University of Texas at San Antonio, where she teaches applied flute and coaches chamber music.
 Under her leadership, the UTSA Flute Ensemble has been invited to perform twice at the National Flute Association (NFA) Convention as well as at the Texas Flute Society and San Diego Flute Guild’s Spring Festival.
 In 2021, Dr. Woolf commissioned four compositions for the UTSA Flute Ensemble to perform at NFA, three by UTSA alumni composers.

 Rachel previously taught flute and chamber music at Brookhaven College and extensively across the DFW metroplex.
-She has given masterclasses and clinics at University of Wisconsin-Madison, University of Oregon, SUNY Potsdam, Lamar University, Baylor University, Oklahoma State University, Texas Lutheran University, Grand View University, and Central College.
+She has given masterclasses and clinics at The University of Texas at Austin, The University of Wisconsin at Madison, University of Oregon, SUNY Potsdam, Lamar University, Baylor University, Oklahoma State University, Texas Lutheran University, Grand View University, and Central College.
 She has been a Guest Artist Teacher at Texas A & M Commerce and has given clinics at the Texas Summer Flute Symposium, Austin Flute Society’s Festival, and Floot Fire camps.
 She has also been on judging panels for the Texas Music Education’s Association (TMEA) All-State Convention, Myrna Brown Competition (Texas Flute Society), and VOCE Competition (San Diego), among others.

 Rachel is a member of Dallas based symphonic pop rock band, The Polyphonic Spree, and has toured with them all over North America, has performed with Swedish-Argentinian indie folk singer José González, Iranian pop legend Aref, multi-platinum operatic-pop superstars Il Divo, GLEE star and Emmy-winning Darren Criss, and has recorded with Grammy-winning producer John Congleton on experimental rock band Swans record, The Glowing Man (2016).
 Not one to be boxed in by notes on a page, she has sought out an array of opportunities to improvise—from freeform to jazz to Indian ragas.
 Notably, she was selected to perform traditional Hindustani North Indian flute during the Dalai Llama’s visit to Ann Arbor, Michigan.